Resources for Current Students

 The Foreign Language and Area Studies

-The Foreign Language and Area Studies (FLAS) fellowships provide funding to students to encourage the study of critical and less commonly taught foreign languages in combination with area studies, international studies or international aspects of professional studies.
-More information
+The Foreign Language and Area Studies (FLAS) Fellowships provide funding to students to encourage the study of critical and less commonly taught foreign languages in combination with area studies, international studies or international aspects of professional studies.

 UC-President’s Pre-Professoriate Fellowship

-The UC-President’s Pre-Professoriate Fellowship is part of the UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSIDDI), which aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).
+The UC-President’s Pre-Professoriate Fellowship is part of the UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSIDDI), which aims to enhance faculty diversity and pathways for historically underrepresented groups from California Hispanic Serving Institutions (HSIs), particularly, Latinx, African Americans, American Indians/Native Americans, Filipinx, and Pacific Islanders in all disciplines; women in STEM; and Asian Americans in the humanities and social sciences.

-The GA recognizes that a graduate student’s education requires presenting at conferences and/or seminars, some of which take place in locations outside the Bay Area.
-Some departments may not provide full financial assistance to students presenting at conferences.
-Additionally, graduate student parents must often attend conferences and/or seminars while also filling the needs of their family and children.
-More Information
+The Graduate Assembly (GA) provides a number of funding resources to the graduate student community.
+GA recognizes that a graduate student's education requires traveling and presenting at conferences and/or seminars, which may take place in locations outside the Bay Area.
+Additionally, graduate student parents must often attend conferences and/or seminars while also fulfilling the needs of their family and children.
+GA provides General Registered Student Organization (GRSO) funding and a variety of scholarships and grants such as the Grad Student Parent Travel Award and Professional Development Award.
+For a complete list of opportunities, refer to the Graduate Assembly Resource page.

 Extramural Funding